Mistakes in film translations – the origins of funny titles of cinema and TV productions (in Poland)Przemysław Kołodziej

-Would Listonosz be a more fitting title for the film The Postman (1997) than Wysłannik przyszłości?
-It would definitely be more faithful, although then we wouldn’t know that it’s a science fiction film about postapocalyptic America in which Kevin Costner is trying to survive while claiming to be an employee in a no longer existing institution.
+Would Listonosz be a more fitting title for the film The Postman (1997) than Wysłannik przyszłości („messenger of the future”)?
+It would definitely be more faithful, although then we wouldn’t know that it’s a science fiction film about postapocalyptic America, in which Kevin Costner tries to survive while claiming to be an employee in a no longer existing institution.

-On the other hand, Wysłannik przyszłości (“a messenger from the future”) sounds like a title of a film about time travel, which has nothing to do with the actual plot.
-In the case of Elektroniczny morderca, this title was motivated by wanting to avoid using the word „terminator” that in the 1980s (moreso than now) in Poland meant an apprentice learning a craft from a foreman.
+On the other hand, Wysłannik przyszłości sounds like a title of a film about time travel, which has nothing to do with the actual plot.
+In the case of Elektroniczny morderca, the title was motivated by wanting to avoid using the word „terminator” that in the 1980s Poland (moreso than now) meant an apprentice learning a craft from a foreman.

 Fortunately, the original title was restored after a while and now everybody knows that the Terminator (1984) is a cyborg played by Arnold Schwarzenegger.

 The biggest struggle begins when a given title gets a continuation.